euclydesbsn/github-info/README.md

 - Angular 5+
 - Angular Material
+- Use Unit Test
+- Responsive, functional and beautiful design (UX)
 - Khow how to work with Linux
 - Khow how to work with GIT
 - Like to be challenged